 The town has bus services running to Leicester, Coalville and Hinckley but its most interesting transport link is the Battlefield Line Steam Railway which runs between Shackerstone and Shenton, with Market Bosworth being half way between the two termini.
 The station is less than a five minute walk from the marina and is a nice place to go and have a tea or coffee while watching the trains go by if you don’t fancy a ride on an old diesel or steam hauled train.

-Another attraction situated close to the marina is Bosworth Water Park where it is possible to learn to sail a dinghy or windsurf amongst other things.
-Across the road from the water park is a fishing lake where anglers can pit their wits against some wily carp.
+Another attraction situated close to the marina is Bosworth Water Park where there is a fishing lake where anglers can pit their wits against some wily carp.
 Boating for a couple of hours to the north of Bosworth takes us to Congerstone, Shackerstone and Snarestone; small villages but each boasting a pub all of which are delightful in their own way.

 Going south from the marina takes us to Shenton where it is but a short walk to the visitor centre dedicated to the battle of Bosworth.
 Shenton station is home to a potter and a glass blower as well as a tea room.
 A ten minute walk to the village and the visitor will find Whitemoors Antique Centre and restaurant as well as a couple of farm shops.